20 Things to Do in Death Valley National Park

 How much time do you need in death valley national park?

-You could see everything on this list in two days but I’d recommend at least three day and add in a fourth day if you have time for some of the backcountry and remote areas or if you want to spend more time hiking. to 4 days.
+You could see everything on this list in two days but I recommend at least three days — add a fourth if you want time for backcountry areas or longer hikes.
 If you visit when it’s hot, it’s easy to get tired very quickly.

 Why is it Called Death Valley?